ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-40-1.png" width="432" />

 The red dot below the distribution marks off the average of the participant-level probability contrast estimates, which is the same as the point estimate for the ATE.
-Speaking of which, here’s `\(\tau_\text{ATE}\)` for this model, and for the simpler ANOVA-type `glm1`.
+Speaking of which, here’s our estimate of `\(\tau_\text{ATE}\)` for this model, and for the simpler ANOVA-type `glm1`.

 ``` r
 bind_rows(